C.J. Abrams Player Props: Nationals vs. Rangers

 The Washington Nationals, including C.J.
-Abrams (hitting .235 in his past 10 games, with two doubles, a triple, two walks and an RBI), battle starting pitcher Cody Bradford and the Texas Rangers at Nationals Park, Friday at 7:05 PM ET.
+Abrams (.368 on-base percentage in past 10 games, 84 points above season-long percentage), battle starting pitcher Andrew Heaney and the Texas Rangers at Nationals Park, Saturday at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Reds.

 C.J.
 Abrams Game Info & Props vs. the Rangers